robertspark/FastDigitalWrite/README.md

 * Arduino Uno (I have only tested with uno)

 If not in the list, the macro will revert back to  `digitalWrite()`, `pinMode()` or `digitalRead()`

+## Installation
+1. Download the repo as zip, extract and place into Arduino IDE libraries folder.
+2. Rename "digitalWriteFast-master" to "digitalWriteFast" Arduino IDE does not accept dash character.

 ## Reference
 Fork of Watterott's https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast